-We are the Hughes family and we live in Cobar, NSW near the centre of the Australian outback.
+We are the Hughes family and we started out in Cobar, NSW near the centre of the Australian outback.
+Now we have moved our 4BP Horses headquarters to a fabulous new setup in Toowoomba, QLD.

 We are horse trainers and our aim is to educate and empower people using our calm and revolutionary training method to change the face of horse training, one horse at a time.